Chart Color Schemes

 Wentworthville's residents boast exceedingly positive health performance metrics with prevalence of common health conditions quite low across both younger and older age cohorts

-Wentworthville's health outcomes show excellent results with low prevalence rates for common health conditions across both younger and older age groups.
+Wentworthville's health outcomes show exceptional results with low prevalence of common health conditions across both younger and older age groups.

-Private health cover stands at approximately 54%, covering around 8,931 individuals.
-The most prevalent medical conditions are diabetes (affecting 5.1% of residents) and arthritis (impacting 4.2%).
-A significant majority, 82.3%, report no medical ailments, compared to 79.0% in Greater Sydney.
-Wentworthville has a lower proportion of seniors aged 65 and over at 10.1% (1,666 people), compared to Greater Sydney's 12.5%.
-Despite this, health outcomes among seniors require more attention than those in the broader population.
+Private health cover rate is high at approximately 54%, covering around 9,250 people.
+Diabetes and arthritis are the most prevalent medical conditions, affecting 5.1% and 4.2% of residents respectively.
+A total of 82.3% report no medical ailments, compared to 79.0% in Greater Sydney.
+The area has 10.1% seniors (aged 65 and over), numbering approximately 1,725 people, which is lower than Greater Sydney's 12.5%.
+However, health outcomes among seniors require more attention than the broader population despite being above average.

 Frequently Asked Questions - Health